Working In Canada

 Political / Religious Climate

 Canada’s system of government is a constitutional monarchy and a parliamentary democracy, much like the UK.
-Her Majesty Queen Elizabeth II is Queen of Canada and Head of State.
-The Governor General is the representative of the Queen in Canada, representing Canada during State visits abroad and receiving royal visitors, heads of state and foreign ambassadors.
+His Majesty King Charles III is Head of State.
+The Governor General is the representative of the King in Canada, representing Canada during State visits abroad and receiving royal visitors, heads of state and foreign ambassadors.

-While extremely diverse in terms of religion, Christianity is the largest religion in Canada according to the 2011 National Household Survey.
+While extremely diverse in terms of religion, Christianity is the largest religion in Canada.

 Canada is divided into ten provinces and three territories.
 The provinces are Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, and Saskatchewan, while the territories are Northwest Territories, Nunavut, and Yukon.